-Capital Reserves: 2007/2008 2006/2007 Purpose of the Reserve £ £ Strategic Investment Reserve 52,148,682 , , A reserve established with the proceeds of the Housing Stock Transfer and Airport Share Sale to allow capital investment to be funded to address the Council's Strategic Priorities.
-Unutilised RCCO Reserve 5,897,962 , , The reserve consists of unutilised direct revenue financing and is fully earmarked to fund future capital expenditure.
-Children's Social Care Capital Reserves 335,307 , Reserve earmarked for ICT development and a sinking fund for the Hendon Centre.
-Strategic Investment Plan Reserve 6,747,000 This reserve is necessary to fund part of the Council's contribution to its Strategic Investment Plan approved by Council in April 2008.
-Other General Capital Reserve 3,336,163 Usable capital receipts set aside to fund future capital expenditure.
-Total Capital Reserves 68,465,114 52,601,094
+Capital Reserves: 2007/2008 2006/2007 Purpose of the Reserve £ £ · Strategic Investment Reserve 52,148,682 46,830,115 A reserve established with the proceeds of the Housing Stock Transfer and Airport Share Sale to allow capital investment to be funded to address the Council's Strategic Priorities.
+All of this reserve is earmarked for specific approved purposes, with the exception of part of the receipt received in respect of the recent refinancing of Newcastle Airport.
+Unutilised RCCO Reserve 5,897,962 2,090,691 The reserve consists of unutilised direct revenue financing and is fully earmarked to fund future capital expenditure.
+Children's Social Care Capital Reserves 335,307 312,308 Reserve earmarked for ICT development and a sinking fund for the Hendon Centre.
+Strategic Investment Plan Reserve 6,747,000 0 This reserve is necessary to fund part of the Council's contribution to its Strategic Investment Plan approved by Council in April 2008.
+Other General Capital Reserve 3,336,163 3 367 980 Usable capital receipts set aside to fund future Other deficial depical resource 5,550,105 5,507,500 capital expenditure.
+Total Capital Reserves 68,465,114 52,601,094 ·

-51. Analysis of Capital and Revenue Reserves
+51. Analysis of Capital and Revenue Reserve